Wb-az/covid-19-classification/README.md

 We build an experimental setup with the following neuralnetworks:

-CaiT-24-XXS-224 (Class Attention in image transformers) DenseNet-121
+* CaiT-24-XXS-224 (Class Attention in image Transformers)
+* DenseNet-121
-MobileNet-v3-large
+* MobileNet-v3-large
-ResNet-50
+* ResNet-50
-ResNet-50r (ResNet-50 with resized kernel in the firs convolution layer Conv1 from  7 X 7 to 5 x 5)
+* ResNet-50r (ResNet-50 with resized kernel in the firs convolution layer Conv1 from  7 X 7 to 5 x 5)

 ## Experimental setup